 The Grants Committee promotes and administers initiative grants and scholarships to members.
 The Grants Committee administers Event Sponsorship requests from members.

-2019 Grant Application Process is Open!
+2019 Grant Application Process is now closed

 So get your creative and innovative ideas flowing, time is running out!

 Please check when your membership expires.
 The primary/lead applicant must be a current member of MassCUE.
 If the primary/lead applicant’s membership expires during the grant proposal reviewing process, which ends on February 1, 2019, you will not be eligible for the grant.

 Grant Application Process: What You Need To Do

 Here are the things to do before you submit your grant proposal: